-Prostitution is the practice in which men are able to purchase women to use as sex objects.
-Men are taught via pornography and patriarchal culture to believe that they have an inalienable right to the sexual access of women and children’s bodies.
+Prostitution is a worldwide system, arising from slavery, in which men purchase women to use as sex objects.
+Men are taught via pornography and patriarchal culture to believe that they have a right to sexually access women and children’s bodies.
 Prostitution eroticises the degradation and oppression of women.
-Men use prostitutes not only to assert dominion over women, but also to fulfill racist and paedophilic sexual fantasies.
+It provides a sink for the containment and exploitation of povertised women, absolving states from helping them.
+Men use prostituted women not only to assert dominion over women, but also to fulfill racist and paedophilic sexual fantasies.

 “The presumption is that access to the female body is a male right.”

 Women do not choose to be in prostitution.
-They are often groomed into the sex trade through childhood sexual abuse and/or manipulated by ‘boyfriend’ pimps.
+They are often groomed into it via childhood sexual abuse and/or manipulated by ‘boyfriend’ pimps.
 Poverty drives women into prostitution as a means of survival.
-Women in prostitution suffer immense physical and psychological damage.
-Prostitution is inherently violent; it is rape.
+Women in prostitution suffer immense physical and psychological damage – the PTSD alone is comparable with that of a Vietnam war veteran.
+Prostitution is inherently violent; it is rape on repeat.

 We OBJECT to the idea of prostitution.
-The enslavement of women as sex objects cannot exist within a society in which women are liberated and sex equality is attained.
+The enslavement of women as sex objects cannot happen in a society where women are liberated and have sex equality.

-# We have co-operated with Nordic Model Now in campaigning against the total decriminalisation of prostitution, speaking up against the ASLEF proposals at TUC Conference and other public meetings.
+2017 – We co-operated with Nordic Model Now in campaigning against the total decriminalisation of prostitution, speaking up against the ASLEF proposals at TUC Conference and other public meetings.

 Recommended Books on Prostitution

 - Banyard, Kat.
 (2016) Pimp State: Sex, Money and the Future of Equality

 - Bindel, Julie.
 (2017) The Pimping of Prostitution: Abolishing the Sex Work Myth.

 - Dines, Gail.
 (2011) Pornland: How Porn Has Hijacked Our Sexuality.